mikesol/purescript-audio-behaviors/README.md

         left = fromMaybe (Tuple 0.0 0.0) $ last ht.init
       in
         let
-          right = fromMaybe (Tuple 101.0 0.0) $ head ht.rest
+          right = fromMaybe (Tuple 201.0 0.0) $ head ht.rest
         in
-          -- if in a control cycle with a peak or trough -- then we lock to that
+          -- if we are in a control cycle with a peak or trough -- we lock to that
           -- otherwise, we interpolate
           if (fst right - s) < kr then
             AudioParameter { param: (snd right), timeOffset: (fst right - s) }